ofcold/qr-code/README.md

 	'hidden' => 'Whether the network is a hidden SSID or not.'
 ]);

-//Connects to an open WiFi network.
+// Connects to an open WiFi network.
 QrCode::wiFi([
 	'ssid' => 'Network Name',
 ]);

-//Connects to an open, hidden WiFi network.
+// Connects to an open, hidden WiFi network.
 QrCode::wiFi([
 	'ssid' => 'Network Name',
 	'hidden' => 'true'
 ]);

-//Connects to an secured, WiFi network.
+// Connects to an secured, WiFi network.
 QrCode::wiFi([
 	'ssid' => 'Network Name',
 	'encryption' => 'WPA',